Backing bold teams building market–defining companies to reshape and reinvent industries.

 Persevering through my first year of internal medicine residency during the height of the COVID pandemic in March 2020.

-Omair is an MD/PhD student at Stanford University, working to obtain his PhD in stem cell biology and regenerative medicine under the mentorship of Professor Irving Weissman.
-His research explores the role of the immune system in health and disease contexts, with a particular focus on macrophages and their contribution to cancer and endometriosis, a notoriously understudied and underfunded women’s health condition with no known cure.
-Most recently, he was selected as a 2023 recipient of the Paul and Daisy Soros Fellowship for New Americans, a graduate school fellowship for students with sustained accomplishments who are poised to make significant contributions to their fields of study and the United States at large.
-Omair previously completed his undergraduate degree in Molecular, Cellular, and Developmental Biology and Global Health Studies from Yale University.
+Previously an ARTIS Fellow, Omair is pursuing his MD-PhD dual degree at Stanford University with a focus on stem cell biology and regenerative medicine under the mentorship of world-renowned immunologist and stem cell biologist, Dr. Irving Weissman.
+Omair was recently selected as a recipient of the Paul and Daisy Soros Fellowship for New Americans, a fellowship for individuals with sustained accomplishments who are poised to make significant contributions to their fields of study and the United States at large.
+Before joining ARTIS, Omair had diverse experiences spanning clinical medicine, industry, global health, and government.
+Omair completed his undergraduate studies with a BS in Molecular, Cellular, and Developmental Biology and Global Health Studies from Yale University where he was awarded the Edgar J. Poell Prize for most outstanding thesis.

 Patrick is in the sixth year of his PhD at the Johns Hopkins School of Medicine.
 As a member of David Linden’s lab, he focuses on understanding the mechanisms underlying neuroplasticity and their translational applications across a broad spectrum of pathologies from injury and degeneration to mood and neuropsychiatric disorders.
 His current research seeks to understand and characterize the regenerative potential of the adult mammalian brain.